isomerpages/moe-canberrapri/_canberra-experience-plus/Co Curricular Activities (CCA)/Drama Club.md

 </tr>
 </tbody>
 </table>
-<p>In Canberra Primary School, the Drama Club members are taught the core
+<p>At Canberra Primary School, Drama Club members develop a wide range of
-basics of dramatic technique.
-They get the opportunity to exhibit what they have mastered through various school-based performances and competitions, like our own production entitled ‘Say It Right’ that is written and directed by own our pupils.
-Our artists are also exposed to a myriad of experiences such as script-writing and stage craft which includes making props or designing costumes.
-Each year, the Drama Club will showcase their performance in a school assembly programme.</p>
+performance and stagecraft skills.
+They learn the fundamentals of dramatic techniques, including voice projection, expressive body language, and character development.
+In addition, they gain hands-on experience in scriptwriting and stage direction.</p>
-<p>This year, Drama Club had the opportunity to perform a skit entitled,
+<p>Our budding actors and actresses showcase their talents through various
-The Legend of Nian’ at Canberra Park as part of Chinese New Year Celebration.
+school-based performances.
+Each year, the Drama Club presents a performance at a school assembly, providing students with a platform to exhibit their skills.</p>
-It was indeed a crowning achievement for our budding actors and actresses as it was the first public stint by our Drama Club for the year.</p>
+<p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Drama_Club_24_pic_1.jpg">
 </div>